Yanshubaria/Amul-milk-production-analytics/README.md

 run_project.bat
 ```

-You can also execute it through Command Prompt:
+You can also execute the file through Command Prompt:

 ```bash
 run_project.bat